Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 3312.
 Modern Physics.

 This course is an introduction to the foundations of modern physics, including the following topics: relativistic mechanics, foundational experiments in the development of quantum mechanics, light and energy, wave nature of particles, and nuclear physics.
-Prerequisite: PHYS 2435 with a grade of "C" or better.
+Prerequisite: PHYS 2335 and PHYS 2135 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.